tlienart/layout-tester/syntax/vars+funs.md

 +++
 ```

-This might already give you a good idea but let's dive into the specifics.
+This might already give you a good idea but let's now dive into the specifics.

 ## Page variables basics

 ### Assignment

-Page variables can be defined on any page in a dedicated block fenced with '`+++`'.
+Page variables can be defined in any `*.md` file in a dedicated block fenced with '`+++`'.
 We'll call such a block a _def-block_ from now on.
+We will distinguish:

+* **global assignments** for any assignment in a def block in the `config.md` file,
+* **local assignments** for any assignment in a def block in another `*.md` file.

+We will get back to local and global contexts [a bit further](##local and global contexts).

-What is placed inside that block must be valid Julia code and will be evaluated
+What is placed inside a def-block must be valid Julia code, and will be evaluated
 as such, all assignments will be extracted.

-There can be multiple such blocks anywhere on a page though, typically, there will
+There can be multiple (separate) def-blocks on a page though, usually, there will
-only be one, at the top.
+only be one, usually at the top of the page.

-Here's an example where we define two page variables `a` and `b`, page variables can be
+Here's an example where we define two page variables `a` and `b`.
-accessed from within the Markdown itself or in the HTML layout:
+The content of a page variable can then be accessed from within the Markdown itself or in the HTML layout:

 \showmd{
   +++